 As Director of Finance and Operations since 2016, Jennifer maintains organizational fiscal infrastructure and human resources.
 She is passionate about reducing oppression in its many forms by creating greater awareness and more just systems.
 She wants to ensure increased equity for all.
 Before joining RYSE, Jennifer worked with many nonprofits over the past 20 years in various capacities, starting as a staff member, then becoming a consultant, and then returning as a staff member.
 Being exposed to numerous organizations helped her to learn best practices and gain valuable on-the-job training.
 Jennifer also completed and then taught in training programs focused on working in diverse communities led by people of color, which helped to ground her early career.

-As the RYSE Grassroots Fundraising Coordinator since 2017, she supports all efforts to secure funding including events coordination, development, and communications.
-Michelle is passionate about striving to sustain resources and support accessibility to free services that empower intersectional, marginalized, and queer communities of color to cultivate a radical love, justice, and necessary change that endures and thrives.
-Before joining RYSE, Michelle worked in development and grants for the Bay Area non-profit API Legal Outreach, was a former literary arts educator, and currently volunteers to develop and host arts programming for Kearny Street Workshop in San Francisco.
+As the RYSE Grassroots Fundraising Manager since 2017, she supports all efforts to secure funding including events coordination, development, and communications.
+Michelle strives to sustain resources and accessibility to free services that empower intersectional, marginalized, and queer communities of color, to cultivate a radical love and justice that endures and thrives.
+Before joining RYSE, Michelle worked in development and grants for the Bay Area non-profit API Legal Outreach, and was a former literary arts educator.
+She currently develops and hosts arts programming as a volunteer for Kearny Street Workshop in San Francisco.
 She received her BA from UC Riverside and her MFA from the University of Pittsburgh.
-She is a practicing poet, arts community organizer, and author of A House Made of Water (Sibling Rivalry Press, 2017), a lyrical examination of Asian-American identity, gender and sisterhood, the inheritance of stories, and survival from generational trauma.
+She is a practicing poet, arts community organizer, and author of A House Made of Water (Sibling Rivalry Press, 2017), a lyrical examination of Asian-American identity, gender and sisterhood, and survival from generational trauma.

 Operations and Finance Coordinator